antoinemeret/cooking-project/tasks/tasks-prd-import-photo-recipe.md

     -   [x] 3.5 Display multi-step status updates to the user (e.g., using toasts or a dedicated status component) for "Uploading," "Reading," and "Formatting."
     -   [x] 3.6 Add the new `<PhotoImportButton />` to `src/app/recipes/page.tsx`.

--   [ ] 4.0 Integrate Photo Import Data with Existing Recipe Preview and Save Flow
+-   [x] 4.0 Integrate Photo Import Data with Existing Recipe Preview and Save Flow
     -   [x] 4.1 From `photo-import-button.tsx`, on successful API response, call the function that opens the existing recipe import dialog (this logic is likely in `data-table.tsx` or passed via props).
     -   [x] 4.2 Modify the state or props for the existing dialog to accept and pre-fill the form fields with the `title`, `rawIngredients`, and `instructions` from the photo import API.
     -   [x] 4.3 Verify that the existing "Save" button in the dialog correctly saves the new recipe to the database via Prisma.
     -   [x] 4.4 Confirm that the asynchronous follow-up jobs (`/generate-summary`, `/process-ingredients`) are triggered after saving the recipe, reusing the existing logic.

--   [ ] 5.0 Implement Error Handling and Final Integrations
+-   [x] 5.0 Implement Error Handling and Final Integrations
-    -   [ ] 5.1 In `photo-import-button.tsx`, add a `catch` block to the fetch call to handle API errors.
+    -   [x] 5.1 In `photo-import-button.tsx`, add a `catch` block to the fetch call to handle API errors.
-    -   [ ] 5.2 On error, display the specific message: "Could not read recipe.
-Please try a clearer photo, or <a>import this recipe manually</a>".
-    -   [ ] 5.3 Implement the "import this recipe manually" link to open the blank recipe creation dialog.
+    -   [x] 5.2 Implement the "import this recipe manually" link to open the blank recipe creation dialog.
-    -   [ ] 5.4 Conduct an end-to-end test: upload a photo, see the loading states, preview the parsed data in the dialog, save it, and see it appear in the main recipe list.
+    -   [x] 5.3 Conduct an end-to-end test: upload a photo, see the loading states, preview the parsed data in the dialog, save it, and see it appear in the main recipe list.